WLOS: Subchannels

-The station's digital signal is multiplexed:
+WLOS is currently broadcast from Mount Pisgah, though the station announced in 2024 that it would move south to Pinnacle Mountain, which unlike Mount Pisgah provides engineers with year-round access.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WLOS discontinued regular programming on its analog signal, over VHF channel 13, on June 12, 2009.
+WLOS ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009.
 It had intended to do so on February 17, even after the federal government moved the deadline back four months, but general manager Jack Connors explained that the FCC would have also required the station's analog translators, many of them serving mountainous areas shaded from Mount Pisgah by terrain, to be switched off at that time.
 The station's digital signal relocated from its pre-transition UHF channel 56, which was among the high-band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to VHF channel 13.

 Translators

 WLOS operates 11 translators across the mountains of western North Carolina and upstate South Carolina.
 These translators serve as low-power, limited-area repeaters that bring the network's signal to towns in deep mountain valleys where the parent signal is blocked by the surrounding terrain.